 2.In the same way enter data for all the child elements of Person, that is, for Last, PhoneExt, and Email.
+You can use the Tab key to move forward through the cells.
 Note that the value of PhoneExt must be an integer with a maximum value of 99 (since this is the range of allowed PhoneExt values you defined in your schema).
 Your XML document should then look something like this in Grid View:

 3.Click again to check if the document is valid.
 A message appears in the Messages window stating that the file is valid.
 The XML document is now valid against its schema.

 |Note:||An XML document does not have to be valid in order to save it.
 Saving an invalid document causes a prompt to appear warning you that you are about to save an invalid document.
 You can select Save anyway, if you wish to save the document in its current invalid state.|